-Truth & Tonic Wellness Cafe at Venetian: Among the only completely vegan restaurants on the Strip in Las Vegas, Truth & Tonic offers a wide-ranging menu of plant-based meals for both breakfast and lunch that includes a chicken avocado wrap, a Cuban-spiced black bean burger, tacos, and much more.
+Truth & Tonic Wellness Cafe at Venetian: Among the only completely vegan restaurants on the Strip, Truth & Tonic offers a wide-ranging menu of plant-based meals for both breakfast and lunch that includes a chicken avocado wrap, a Cuban-spiced black bean burger, tacos, and much more.

-Sushisamba at Venetian: Located in the Grand Canal Shoppes, Sushisamba is a haven for those seeking a unique vegan restaurant on the Las Vegas Strip.
+Sushisamba at Venetian: Located in the Grand Canal Shoppes, Sushisamba is a haven for those seeking vegan options in Vegas.
 Combining culinary influences from Japan, Brazil, and Peru, Sushisamba offers sushi, rolls, robata, and desserts.

 Din Tai Fung at Aria: A Taiwanese dumpling and noodle restaurant, Din Tai Fung offers a pretty extensive vegan menu.
-Items available include Vegetable & Mushroom Dumplings, Soy Noodle Salad, Cucumber Salad, and Red Bean & Mochi Xiao Long Bao in addition to other options.
+Items available include spicy (and non-spicy) dumplings, wonton soup, noodles with sesame sauce, and Shanghai rice cakes in addition to other options.

 Salt & Ivy at Aria: Mixed into their overarching menu are approximately 20 vegan options denoted with a symbol comprised of 2 leaves.
-Vegan options include fruit plates, Blueberries & Lemon Curd, and Homemade Chickpea Hummus in addition to a selection of salads and side dishes.
+Vegan options include fruit plates, pancakes, a poke bowl, blueberries & lemon curd, and homemade chickpea hummus in addition to a selection of salads and side dishes.

-Lemongrass at Aria: When it comes to vegan restaurants in Las Vegas, few offer a more extensive selection than Lemongrass.
-A Thai restaurant, Lemongrass offers a full page of vegan options at the bottom of the menu with selections like Pad Thai, Tom Yam Soup, Panang Curry, Basil Vegetables Fried Rice, and so much more.
+Lemongrass at Aria: A Thai restaurant, Lemongrass offers a full page of vegan options at the bottom of the menu with selections like Pad Thai, Tom Yam Soup, Panang Curry, Basil Vegetables Fried Rice, and so much more.